Ilie-Ioan/C--Learning/README.md

 ### Lambda functions
 I will explore **lambda expressions**, a feature of C++ that allows for the definition of anonymous functions.
 This feature makes the code more concise and readable, especially when used in combination with STL algorithms.

+### Multi-threading
+I've learned the basics of **multi-threading**, which will enable me to write programs that can perform multiple tasks concurrently, improving the performance of complex applications.

 # Current projects i made:
 ### ATM pystem project
 As part of the learning process, I developed a basic **ATM system** that includes the following features: